rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+1 PM:** muda o alvo para 1 cadáver e a duração para 1 semana.
 O cadáver não se decompõe nem pode ser transformado em morto-vivo pela duração da magia.
 - **+2 PM:** aumenta os bônus em +1

-{{pageNumber,auto}}
-\page
-### Blade Barrier
-  <div class="spell-tags"></div>

-*6th Circle*
-- **Execução:** 1 Action;
-- **Alcance:** 90 feet;
-- **Duração:** Concentration.

-___
-You create a vertical wall of whirling, razor-sharp blades made of magical energy.
-The wall appears within range and lasts for the duration.
-You can make a straight wall up to 100 feet long, 20 feet high, and 5 feet thick, or a ringed wall up to 60 feet in diameter, 20 feet high, and 5 feet thick.
-The wall provides three-quarters cover to creatures behind it, and its space is difficult terrain.

-When a creature enters the wall’s area for the first time on a turn or starts its turn there, the creature must make a Dexterity saving throw.
-On a failed save, the creature takes 5d10 slashing damage.
-On a successful save, the creature takes half as much damage.

 ### Blade Ward
   <div class="spell-tags">abjuration warmagic thaumaturgy arcane</div>